-How is the beta coefficient used in this model?
-O.
+Q. How is the beta coefficient used in this model?

-As discussed above, beta represents the sensitivity of a given security to movements in the A.
+As discussed above, beta represents the sensitivity of a given security to movements in the overall market.

-overall market.
 The CAPM states that in efficient capital markets, the expected risk premium on each investment is proportional to its beta.
 Recall that a security with a beta greater (less) than one is more (less) risky than the market portfolio.
-An index such as the traded firms are published by various institutional analysts.
+An index such as the S&P 500 Index is used as a proxy for the market portfolio.
+The historical betas for publicly traded firms are published by various institutional analysts.
 Beta may also be calculated through a linear regression analysis, which provides additional statistical information about the relationship between a single stock and the market portfolio.
 As discussed above, beta also represents the sensitivity of a given security to the market as a whole.
 The market portfolio of all stocks has a beta equal to one.
 Stocks with betas greater than one are relatively more sensitive to market risk than the average stock.
 For example, if the market increases (decreases) by 1.0%, a stock with a beta of 1.5 will, on average, increase (decrease) by 1.5%.
 In contrast, stocks with betas of less than one are less sensitive to market risk.
 For example, if the market increases (decreases) by 1.0%, a stock with a beta of 0.5 will, on average, only increase (decrease) by 0.5%.